AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 | **[!UICONTROL Received audiences]** | Audiences that your collaborator has sent to you and that are available for activation. |
 | **[!UICONTROL Activated audiences]** | Received audiences that you have activated to a destination. |

-Sending and activating are separate actions.
-Sending gives your collaborator access to an audience.
-The receiving collaborator then selects a destination and manually activates the received audience.

 ![The project-level Activate tab with summary counts at the top and expanded Sent audiences, Received audiences, and Activated audiences sections.
 Each section displays status counts and a table of audience details.](/help/assets/collaborate/activate/activate-dashboard.png)

->[!NOTE]
->
->The sections and actions available to you depend on whether your organization is sending or receiving audiences in the project.

 ## Prerequisites {#prerequisites}

 Before you send or activate audiences, ensure that:

-- The **Audience activation** use case is enabled in the [connection settings](../connect/establishing-connections.md#connection-settings).
 - Audiences are sourced and available for sending.
 For more information, see [Source and manage audiences](../setup/onboard-audiences.md).
 - At least one destination is configured if you need to activate received audiences.
 For more information, see the [destinations overview](../destinations/overview.md).